Vaginal dryness alternative treatments

 Water-based lubricants and vaginal moisturizers work very well.
 Lubricants will moisten the vaginal opening and lining for several hours.
 The effects of a vaginal cream can last for up to a day.

 There are several prescription non-estrogen creams available to treat vaginal dryness that have been shown to be effective.
-If the usual remedies are not effective, you may ask your provider to discuss them.
+If the usual remedies are not effective, ask your provider to discuss them with you.

 Soybeans contain plant-based substances called isoflavones.
 These substances have an effect on the body that is similar to estrogen, but weaker.
-Therefore, it seems that a diet rich in soy foods may improve symptoms of vaginal dryness.
+Therefore, a diet rich in soy foods may improve symptoms of vaginal dryness.
 There continues to be research in this area.
-The ideal sources or dose is still not known.
+The ideal sources or dose is not known.
 Soy foods include tofu, soy milk, and whole soybeans (also called edamame).

-Some women claim that creams containing wild yam help with vaginal dryness.
-However, there is no good research supporting this claim.
-Also, extracts of wild yam have not been found to have estrogen- or progesterone-like activities.
+Some women report that creams containing wild yam help with vaginal dryness.
+However, there is no good research supporting this report.
+Extracts of wild yam have not been found to have estrogen- or progesterone-like activities.
 Some of the products may have synthetic medroxyprogesterone acetate (MPA) added.
 MPA is a derivative of progesterone and is also used in oral contraceptives.
 Like all supplements, MPA-containing products should be used with caution.

 Some women use black cohosh as a dietary supplement to relieve menopausal symptoms.
 However, it is not known if this herb helps with vaginal dryness.